Rewrite The Following Equation As A Function Of X.

 3. Implicit Differentiation (Introduction)

 For some equations, it's difficult or impossible to explicitly solve for y in terms of x.
-These are called implicit functions.
+Also, these are called implicit functions.
 While we can't get y = f(x) directly, we can use a technique called implicit differentiation to find the derivative dy/dx, which describes how y changes with respect to x.
-This is a calculus topic, but it's important to be aware that not all equations can be easily rewritten as explicit functions.
+This is a calculus topic, but don't forget to be aware that not all equations can be easily rewritten as explicit functions.

 Example 14: x^2 + y^2 = 25 (The equation of a circle)